modelcontextstandard/.github/profile/README.md

 # Model Context Standard (MCS)

-**Unlock the Power of LLMs: A lightweight standard for connecting LLMs to external systems through reusable drivers, not wrappers or bloated protocols**
+**A lightweight standard for connecting LLMs to external systems through reusable drivers, not wrappers or bloated protocols**

 Connecting LLMs to external systems is still harder than it should be.
 Most current solutions rely on custom wrappers or complex function-calling protocols that require heavy infrastructure and manual parsing.
 MCS offers a simpler alternative.

 MCS treats integration as a driver problem.
 Just like operating systems use device drivers, LLMs can use interface drivers to connect to APIs, tools, databases or devices.
 Instead of writing custom glue code, you configure reusable drivers based on existing standards like OpenAPI and REST.
 These drivers translate between your LLM’s language output and actionable operations.